EliteAndroidApps/WhatsApp-Key-DB-Extractor/README.md

      adb permissions, you may also need to "sudo ./WhatsAppKeyDBExtract.sh" from your command console.
  4. If you're having issues with "WhatsAppKeyDBExtract.bat" then right click "WhatsAppKeyDBExtract.ps1"
      and select "Run with PowerShell".
 You may have to enter "y" at first run for execution policy.
+ 5. If you get an error saying "AES encryption not allowed" then you need to update your Oracle Java
+    Cryptography Extension (JCE) to Unlimited Strength Jurisdiction Policy Files.

 ###### CREDITS: